novello/GLAMORISE/README.md

 To use the project in a convenient way, a web interface was created.

-You can start the web interface with the sehll script ./start_flask.sh
+You can start the web interface with the shell script ./start_flask.sh

 You can stop the web interface with the shell script ./stop_flask.sh